 - Boston is one of the top three destinations in the U.S. for international students to study, and Forbes ranks BU #17 among its list of best US colleges for international students.

-- BU undergrads come from nearly 100 countries.
+- BU undergrads come from more than 100 countries.
 This creates a diverse student body providing students with exposure to global cultures, perspectives and learning in classrooms, and in our residential community.

 - Boston University was one of the first universities in the United States to send students abroad, and the first university to provide internships on several continents.